Practical 6: Numeric Data

 Quick (and Dirty) Plotting

-One of the first things we should do when exploring a new dataset is plot (aka graph) the data.
-We’ve left plotting until a little later in this practical so that we could see some other basic attributes of how pandas stores data.
-We’ll look at plotting and exploratory data analyses in much more detail next week, including using packages other than pandas.
+Although we’ve spent a lot of time grappling with pandas code and cleaning/filtering/selecting data, one of the first things we should really do when exploring a new dataset is plot (aka graph) the data.
+We’ve left plotting until late in this practical so that we could see some other basic attributes of how pandas stores data.
+We’ll look at plotting and exploratory data analyses in much more detail across the following weeks, including using packages other than pandas.

 For now, let’s look at the basic plotting functionality pandas provides - in conjunctions with the online documentation for both DataFrames and Series.
 There are also examples of all the different types of plots pandas can produce.